 Eligibility Criteria

-Aspiring notaries in Florida must satisfy certain qualifications.
+Aspiring notaries in Florida must satisfy specific qualifications.
 They must be at least 18 years old.
 Legal residency in Florida is mandatory.
 Applicants should possess the ability to read, write, and understand English.
 A felony record disqualifies one unless civil rights are restored.
 Additionally, completing a state-approved education course is necessary before proceeding.

 Application Process